msafwanalam/optimize_OAMs/README.md

  3) Open Beamage software and open the pipeline for labview
  4) Within labview program, press connect beamage program
  5) Fix the settings for the beamage software so that the definition is 1/e2 and that the orientation is at 0 degrees
  6) To start the whole AI, we need to first edit the beam_values.csv files.
-You can simply open the file and add a .0 to a number (this effectively changes nothing) and this will count as modifying the file and the whole program will start.
+To do this, open powershell and run this command:
+    - (Get-Item "C:\Users\Ford\Documents\Gentec-EO\beamage.bmp").LastWriteTime=("3 August 2019 17:10:00")
     - If desired, you can run the zero_all_beam_values.m program to zero all of the values in the csv file.
     - Also, if the diameter needs to be found, use the find_diameter script to find the diameter of the given image and change the diameter variable in the AI script